honhaoyuan0/ProgressArc/README.md

 ## Running the Backend

-1. At the project directory, create and activate a virtual environment:
+1. In the `backend` directory, create and activate a virtual environment:

 - For Windows,